 follow-up actions taken by the facility licensee for any licensed operator who failed an evaluation (e.g., removal from shift duties, remediation, re-examination)

 Note that 10 CFR 55.59 requires only an annual requalification operating test.
-Facility licensees also evaluate licensed operators in accordance with their systems approach to training program.
+Facility licensees also evaluate licensed operators in accordance with their systems approach to training (SAT)-based training program.
 The quality of these additional evaluations and how they are administered are determined by facility licensee.
 Unless contained in facility licensee procedures, the details contained in Appendices B, C, D, E, and F of this IP are not applicable to additional licensed operator evaluations.

 If observing licensed operator requalification training, assess the quality of the training.
 Detailed guidance may be available via facility licensee training observation forms.